Shaun-Regenbaum/OneUSGAutomaticClock/README.md

 You need Python 2.7+ (or 3), selenium, and the chromedriver needs to be in your system path.

-Otherwise, simply run the clock_manager.py file and itll work!
+Otherwise, simply clone the repo, fill out the details in the script for yourself and run the clock_manager.py file and itll work!